sbglasius/log4j2-hipchat/README.md

 In addition to the above minimum configuration, you may specify which components of the log event notification to include in either the `from` field (the username the message is posted from) and the `message` field (the contents of the notification).
 You may also choose whether to `notify` HipChat room members of the post, which `color` to make the post, and which `format` to post in.
 Note the `from` field will be truncated to 15 characters.
 See the [HipChat API](https://www.hipchat.com/docs/api/method/rooms/message) for more information.

+This appender supports a rate limiter.
+It will post `rate` messages per `per` seconds, silently ignoring any additional messages.

 The following strings will be substituted as indicated:

 String  | Substitution